 We’ve outlined 6 ways you can leverage email marketing with a cold calling program to boost your sales efforts and increase your ROI.

-1. Take advantage of your CRM.
+1. Take advantage of your CRM for email marketing.

 Most CRM tools include the ability to create templates and don’t hesitate to use them.
 Templates serve as one of the biggest time-savers for your already busy sales team, and can ensure that your emails are sent immediately following a call because you do not need to start from scratch each time.